Overview

 Social engagement and activities

 Social activities can support preserved skills and abilities.
-They also help with over-all well-being.
+They also help with overall well-being.
 Do things that are meaningful and enjoyable.
 Someone with dementia might:

 - Listen to music or dance.